Office of Undergraduate Research Undergraduate research will set you apart.

 Sarah Webb

-The Jule Collins Smith Museum of Fine Art, the only accredited university art museum in Alabama, contains an exhibit that examines art from Central African tribes Kuba and Luba.
-These tribes were prominent during the period of African Colonialism, a time when many colonial missionaries would travel to these places to collect African relics and objects.
-One missionary family, the Mulcay, came to the Belgian Congo in Central Africa in 1943 and collected many every day and royal objects from the Kuba tribe.
+Recently in Research- Sarah Webb The Jule Collins Smith Museum of Fine Art, the only accredited university art museum in Alabama, contains an exhibit that examines art from Central African tribes Kuba and Luba.
+These tribes were prominent during the period of African Colonialism, a time when many colonial missionaries would travel to these places…Continue Reading Recently in Research- Sarah Webb

 Recently in Research-Jordan Wade